One Week in Northern Spain, the Perfect Itinerary for "Green Spain"

 In the wildly popular HBO series Game of Thrones, Gaztelugatxe appears as Dragonstone -- the haunting ancestral home of Daenerys Targaryen, the Mother of Dragons.
 In real life, Gaztelugatxe is a fantastical ancient stone foot bridge winding up to a tiny hermitage chapel on Spain's Bay of Biscay.

 When you're done gasping over the ethereal place, head back to Bilbao.
 Tuck into some nummy food at one of its fine restaurants.
 Bilbao has 22 Michelin starred restaurants.
-Like San Sebastian, it's considered a foodie haven.
-Azurmendi is the jewel of Bilbao and this restaurant alone is worth a trip to city.
-Restaurant Mina is also quite wonderful.

 Day 4: Drive to Oviedo with Beautiful Stops En Route